alext-sap/lx-collabo/docs/template/02_voice_and_tone/bias-free_language_and_communication.md

 ## Gender and Gender-Neutral Language

 Translating in a gender-neutral style has different challenges for different languages.
-There are languages that have grammaticalized gender in nouns, pronouns, noun/adjective agreement, (pro)noun/verb agreement, and so on.
+There are languages that have grammaticalized gender in nouns, pronouns, verbs, noun/adjective agreement, (pro)noun/verb agreement, and so on.
 Be careful not to stretch the language to the limits of grammar and comprehensibility.

 *Provide guidelines for handling the user gender or cases when gender neutrality is not possible (ie. use masculine).*